 - Start collecting Digital Markets Act-compliant consent from users

-Conclusion and next steps for the Digital Markets Act
+Conclusion and next steps for DMA compliance

 The data privacy landscape will continue to evolve.
 If the passing and enforcement of privacy laws in recent years is any indication, data privacy interest, regulation and expectations are also likely to continue to increase around the world.
 Tech giants receive a lot of scrutiny due to the size of their audiences and customers and the enormous amounts of data they generate, obtain and use.